carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 # Summarize results
 print("Best: %f using %s" % (grid_result.best_score_, grid_result.best_params_))
 ```
-Output from the GridSearch process should look similar to:

 ```output
 Best: 0.586660 using {'optimizer': 'RMSprop'}
 ```

 Thus, we can interpret from this output that our best tested optimiser is the **root mean square propagation** optimiser, or RMSprop.

 Curious about RMSprop?
-Read more here: [RMSprop in Keras] and [RMSProp, Cornell University].
+[RMSprop in Keras] and [RMSProp, Cornell University]

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::